cpwilson-dev/berk/README.md

 ## 📚 Acknowledgments

-This project is not just inspired by it's straight up copying entire sections of Git.
+This project is not just inspired by; it's straight up copying entire sections of Git.
 If you've not used it before it's well worth a look:

 - [**Git**](https://git-scm.com/)